Mailu/Mailu/docs/faq.rst

 The above will block flagged IPs for a week, you can of course change it to your needs.

-7. Add the following to /etc/fail2ban/action.d/docker-action.conf
+8. Add the following to /etc/fail2ban/action.d/docker-action.conf

-IMPORTANT: You have to install ipset on the host system, eg. `apt-get install ipset` on a Debian/Ubuntu system.

-See ipset homepage for details on ipset, https://ipset.netfilter.org/.

 .. code-block:: bash